invoiceninja/invoiceninja.github.io/docs/selfhost.md

 PHANTOMJS_SECRET='your-secret-here'
 ```

-<p>Once this has been done you'll need to refresh the config cache</p>
+<p>Once this has been done you'll need to refresh the config cache:</p>

 ```bash
 php artisan optimize
 ```

 :::warning
-For PhantomJS to work, your Invoice Ninja installation web address must be public, localhost installations or those on private networks won't be able to use PhantomJS Cloud
+For PhantomJS to work, your Invoice Ninja installation web address must be public; localhost installations or those on private networks won't be able to use PhantomJS Cloud.
 :::

-## Trouble shooting
+## Troubleshooting

+### General advice

+When facing errors, first set `APP_DEBUG=true` in `.env` and execute `php artisan optimize` to get more extensive debug information.

 ### Erroneous data format for unserializing 'Symfony\Component\Routing\CompiledRoute'

 <p>The most common cause of this issue is running multiple version of PHP, if the caches are built with a different version of PHP you may see the above error as differing versions of PHP may not be interoperable on the same installation.
-Ensure you are running the same CLI and Web PHP version to prevent any errors</p>
+Ensure you are running the same CLI and Web PHP version to prevent any errors/</p>

 ### Unable to connect to database after installation